Radhika Gajjala, Ph.D.

 Select Representative Works:

-Gajjala, R. (forthcoming).
+Gajjala, R. (2019).
 Digital diasporas: Labor, affect and technomediation in South Asia.
 Lexington Press, UK.

 Gajjala, R. (2017).
 Online philanthropy in the global north and south: Connecting, microfinancing, and gaming for change.
 Lanham, MD: Lexington Press.